maalaph/try-kendall-raar/PARTNER_SETUP_GUIDE.md

 # Complete Setup Guide for Partner

+## ⚠️ IMPORTANT: Replace All API Keys
+**All keys in this file are placeholders.
+You MUST replace them with your own keys before using this application.**

 ## Quick Start

-Since you share the same Airtable base and Supabase database, you just need to:
+Since you share the same Supabase database, you just need to:
 1. Install dependencies
-2. Copy the environment variables below
+2. Copy the environment variables below and **replace all placeholder values with your actual keys**
 3. Start the development server

 ---